Events and Calendar

-This course is a detailed skills training on the use of the 5-Session CAT Approach.
-This is not the overview of different methods of CAT Consultancy, but an in-depth training on one method.
-The course follows on from the course Dawn and Angela run on an overview of consultancy approaches at different levels of working, but previous attendance at the overview course is not essential.
+This course was a detailed skills training on the use of the 5-Session CAT Approach.
+This was not the overview of different methods of CAT Consultancy, but an in-depth training on one method.
+The course followed on from the course Dawn and Angela run on an overview of consultancy approaches at different levels of working, but previous attendance at the overview course was not essential.

 Aims of the two day workshop:

 ‘5-Session CAT’ is an approach inspired by Mary Dunn’s work in Hull, but developed in Sheffield in the context of integrated team working within CMHTs.
 The approach is offered for referrals to help service users who sound unsuitable for individual psychotherapy and often have significant risks and instability in their lives.
 The service users often attract a diagnosis of some kind of personality disorder.
 Because of the difficulties that the service users experience, mental health teams can understandably find it difficult to provide effective treatment approaches.
 Mental health workers can experience the client’s presentation as challenging and this sometimes results in unhelpful repeated patterns between clients and the services.
 The approach was developed to enable effective ways of team working with this client group, whilst also focussing on the aim to ‘do no harm’.
 The outcomes reported from using the approach are positive, for both care co-ordinators and service users.